Dates for 2015 Festival

 Take a look at our Arts Council England funded performance with students from Stratford Schools and Stratford-upon-Avon College

-We are extremely grateful to Stratford Town Trust who supported our Schools Programme again in 2014.
+We are extremely grateful to Stratford Town Trust who will be supporting the Festival again in 2015.

 Please note: Literary Festival events are usually an hour long, unless otherwise stated.
 Authors will sign copies of their books at all events.
 If you are buying a ticket on the door, cash or cheques only please.
 We reserve the right to substitute speakers if the need arises.
 We advise people to check the website prior to the event to ensure there has been no change to the programme.